 - Keep samples you have examined for reference.

-- Find out about any legal support or advice offered by your local Enterprise Agency, Local Enterprise Partnership or trade association.
+- Find out about any legal support or advice offered by your local Enterprise Agency, Growth Hub or trade association.

 - Find a solicitor through the Law Society.